Imagine driving down a serpentine mountain road, with turquoise Adriatic Sea shining bright in the distance - Welcome to Budva!

 The charming Old Town that was rebuilt stone by stone after an earthquake in 1979 gives a nice contrast to the recently built hotels and shops.

 Where to stay in Budva

-Most restaurants and bars are situated between the Old Town and the seaside promenade, which is therefore the best area for accommodation.
-More services and stores, such as the TQ Plaza (link) shopping center, are available on the Mediteranska street following the promenade a couple of blocks away towards inland.
+Most restaurants and bars are situated near the Old Town and the seaside promenade, which is therefore the best area for accommodation.
+More services and stores are available on the Mediteranska street following the promenade a couple of blocks away towards inland.
 The landscape begins to ascend rather steeply behind Mediteranska, which is another reason to book accommodation towards the beach from the street.

 If the beach life is your main priority, you should consider the neighboring town Becici as well - more information in the beach section.

 Stari Grad (Old Town)

 St. Ivan Church is the most iconic landmark of Budva, rising high in the Old Town.
 Due to the high Old Town walls and the surrounding crystal-clear waters, there’s a close resemblance to Dubrovnik.

 Some sources claim that Budva may even be 2500 years old.
 Two earthquakes have shaken the Old Town, in 1979 for the last time, after which it was completely rebuilt.